zerotier/docs/docs/corporate-firewalls.md

 ### ZeroTier Router

-One simple solution might be: statically port forward to one zerotier node, and use that node as a [route between zerotier and physical networks](/route-between-phys-and-virt.md).
+One simple solution might be: statically port forward to one ZeroTier node, and use that node as a [route between ZeroTier and physical networks](/route-between-phys-and-virt.md).

 ### TCP relay

 If your physical network won't let any UDP flow, host a TCP relay service somewhere physically close to your LAN.
-Maybe in a DMZ or in a datacenter in the same city.
+A good option would be a DMZ a datacenter in the same city.
 See the [TCP Relay guide](https://github.com/zerotier/pylon?tab=readme-ov-file#reflect-dumb-tcp-relay)